mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 before production, or only deploy to devices owned by a specific customer.

 !
 To avoid accidents, Mender only allows **a device to be in one group at the time**.
 If a device could be in several groups, for example test *and* production, unintended deployments and downtime could occur.
 Therefore, as a safety measure, Mender does not allow this.

+## Deploy to physical devices

+**Congratulations!** You have used the Mender server to deploy your first managed update!
+If you have a BeagleBone Black, you can proceed to [Deploy to physical devices](../Deploy-to-physical-devices) to try out deploying to a real-world device!